 The ancient Roman myths call him as the god of fire, metal working, volcanoes, and forge.
 He is seen holding a Blacksmith’s hammer in his depictions.
 August 23 was celebrated as Vulcanalia, the annual festival which was named in his honour.
 He was identical to the Green Smith God Hephaestus.
 The Roman concept of Gods regards Vulcan to both the destructive and fertilising powers of fire.
 He was the son of Jupiter and Juno.
 As soon as he was born with a red disfigured face, he was abandoned by his mother.
 He was thrown off the cliff when Themis took her as he fell deep into the sea.
 She looked at him as if he was her son.

 The water became his new home.
-But as he grew, he crossed through the remnants of the fire on a beach left by fishermen.
-The coals bewitched him as they were glowing red-hot.
-He took them back to his home and made a fire with them.
-Vulcan spent hours staring at the flames of fire.
-As the fire got hotter, he realised some stones sweated gold, silver, and iron when subjected to fire.
-The metal then cooled enough for him to beat it into swords, bracelets, chains, shields and more.
-Vulcan as a gesture of love spent hours and day to make knives and spoons having pearl handles for Thetis, his foster mother.
-Vulcan also created a golden slave-girl to wait on him and do various tasks.
+Once he found the remains of the fire on the beach which were left behind by some fisherman.
+The red-hot glowing coal bewitched him.
+He was fascinated by it to the extent that he took them to his home and created fire out of them.
+For hours he kept on staring at the flames of fire.
+He then observed that the metals like gold, silver, iron sweated when brought near the fire.
+After the metal cooled, he took onto beating it into chains, bracelets, shields, swords, and more.
+Vulcan as a gesture of love made spoons and knives which had pearl handles for Thetis, his foster mother.
+He then also created a golden slave-girl who did his various tasks.

 9. Mercury- The God of Financial Gain, Poetry, Eloquence